ElectronSpark/cn8001-project/documents/GKE related/Comparisons and Use cases.md

+# Comparisons and Use cases between Autopilot and Standard Clusters
 ### Standard vs Autopilot Cluster
 - Standard cluster can set the regional and zonal cluster while Autopilot can set regional cluster.
 - Autopilot clusters automatically manage nodes, scaling up or down based on cluster usage, and also includes features like automated node replacement, while standard clusters require manual node management and configuration.
 Autopilot clusters offload node management tasks to Google Cloud, freeing up cluster administrators to focus on application development and deployment.